flog-es/flog/README.md

 }
 ```

-This approach makes sure a developer needs to conciously expose certain files
+This approach makes sure a developer needs to consciously expose certain files
 that are outside of the project's scope.
 However, this needs to be done only
 once by recording it in `module.json`.